 - Lack of cross-team shared resources and learnings

 In fact, a recent survey by IDC of 6,159 executives found that just 3% of respondents define their cloud strategies as “optimized”.
-Luckily, centralized IT, strong governance and control policies, and some heavy lifting can get usage, adoption, and cloud computing strategies inline.
+Luckily, centralized IT, strong governance and control policies, and some heavy lifting can get usage, adoption, and cloud computing strategies in line.

-A recent survey conducted by Velostrata showed that over 95% of companies are currently migrating their applications to the cloud, and over half of them find it more difficult than expected – projects are over budget and deadline.
+Many leading companies are currently migrating their applications to the cloud, and over half of them find it more difficult than expected – projects are over budget and deadline.

 - Extensive troubleshooting

-- Security challenges
+- Cybersecurity challenges

 - Slow data migrations

 - Migration agents

 - Dependency mapping

 - Cost-optimization after migration